Minority Report

 Positive Role Models

-The protagonist demonstrates resilience and a commitment to uncovering the truth, even when it implicates him.
-His actions highlight the importance of fighting for one's innocence and questioning flawed systems.
+John Anderton, despite his flaws and predicament, demonstrates resilience and a strong commitment to uncovering the truth, even when it implicates him.

 Diverse Representations